ifeth0/attbroadband-apn/readme.md

-## IF TESTING THE ATTBROADBAND-TEST.MOBILECONFIG WHICH FIXES THE 4G SWITCHING ISSUE, PLEASE VERIFY YOU CAN SEND AND RECIEVE TEXT (SMS) MESSAGES.

-This iOS MobileConfig will append the APN settings to allow dual SIM/eSIM function correctly with ATT Hotspot plans.
+## This iOS MobileConfig will append the APN settings to allow dual SIM/eSIM function correctly with ATT Hotspot plans.

 STEPS